algernon/madness/resources/posts/2015-05-07-grepping-logs-is-still-terrible.markdown

 there to help you.
 They serve you, not you them.
 If there are tools and solutions that make my life easier, and the trade offs are acceptable, I will use them.
-There used to be log colorizers out there, that help you make sens of the logs, highlight important parts.
+There used to be log colorizers out there, that help you make sense of the logs, highlight important parts.
 People loved them, likely still do.
 I still receive occasional feedback for [ccze](https://github.com/madhouse/ccze), even though I have not touched it in years.
 Now tools have evolved, and there are